-“The dentist needs to know that when our child is having dental work done, if the child raises their hand, the dentist must pause immediately.
-It is the child’s consent that matters, not the parent’s.
-The child must be in charge.
-If it does not seem as though they are to them, then they are not in charge.
+“In children’s dental appointments, it is the child’s consent that matters, not the parent’s.
 If they do not have control over the inside of their own mouth, what do they control?
 Your duty as a parent is to enforce that control come what may.”

 – Sarah Fitz-Claridge